How not to irritate locals: 11 simple dos and don’ts when visiting Prague

 Dos and don´ts in Prague: It´s polite to take off your cap and sun glasses before entering a church.

 It’s always nice when a man offers a seat to a woman on a busy tram or metro, no matter how old/young she is.
 It’s just nice.
-What I personally absolutely hate is when all men are sitting and women are standing above them.
+And it’s expected / polite to offer a seat to elderly people.
+Always – men or women!!!!
 Regarding the very small kids – yes, their legs are young and fresh:)) but it´s safier for them to sit.
+On every tram, bus and subway there are also reserved seats for elderly and handicapped (marked by a stricker with a green cross).
+Please respect them and always offer these seats to those who need them.

 dos and don'ts in prague